moloyo/moloyo/README.md

 ###

-<p align="left">My name is Joaquin García and I'm a Developer, from Argentina and living in Barcelona</p>
+<p align="left">My name is Joaquin García and I'm a Developer, from Argentina living in Barcelona</p>

 ###